 Reserve only the required time and money for your hobbies: As noted above, hobbies take up your time and money.
 Take a look at your budget again to ensure you have enough budgeted for your hobbies.
 Some months may be more challenging than the others.
 Consider all these factors to ensure that you are balancing your hobbies on a budget.
 This way you shouldn’t add any extra credit card debt to your expenses.

 Look for alternatives to expensive hobbies: For example, if photography is your hobby, you might not want to invest in a lot of expensive equipment at first.
 There are places you can rent out the camera gear, or check out used equipment from sites such as eBay.
-This is one way to balance your hobbies on a budget when paying off debt is your financial priority.
+This is one way to balance your hobbies on a budget when debt management is your financial priority.

 Can your hobby potentially bring you some extra cash?
 Some hobbies such as art, music, and photography can easily be converted into a little extra cash.
 With the kind of presence social media has in our lives, your hobbies might turn into a side income easier than you think.